 2. Processor market inventory build-up: a 2 to 3 week period of demand buildup is normal as processors prepare fresh supply for holiday sales.
 Id al Adha (Eid) will experience a sustained live sheep sale demand up to the day of the festival (and past if the holiday is near a following weekend).
 Meat processors and retailers ideally wish to hold fresh meat for no more than 7 days.

 3. Certain holidays may influence ethnic processing plant activity during the holiday period.
-Ethnic plant staff will celebrate holiday festivals with family and plant activity may be reduced.
+Plant staff will celebrate holiday festivals with family and plant activity may be reduced.
 Auction market demand can be lower from ethnic processors in the days leading immediately into certain holidays and when they occur.

 4. Statutory Canadian holidays will impact both auction market and processing plant activities.
 There will be a lower desire to hold livestock during a holiday, and this may often lead to lower auction market participation and buyer demand.
 Each statutory holiday should be reviewed closely to assess potential impact on buyers/ processors and the auction markets.
 Auctions post sale changes occurring due to statutory holidays.